Jack made a face as he picked Patel up by the ankles.

 Jack nodded solemnly before looking down at himself and grinning a little.
 “She wants me to sue.”

 He shrugged.
-“Maybe we could set a precedent for cases concerning magic.”
+“Maybe we could set a precedent.”

 “So that’s what happened, huh?”
 Patel said stiffly, though still trying to look casual as he sat at the teak dining set by the pool.
 His clothes were still a little damp and it was obvious that he was physically uncomfortable in them.
 Serves the bastard right, Brooke thought.
 “You caught some of that Illuminati shit.”